KeboHQ/wp-kebo-social/readme.txt

 = 0.4.5 =
 * Bug Fix: Fixed a theme compatibility bug causing the share buttons to not be visible. (props Clorith)
+* Note: Also added changes to the readme content.

 = 0.4.4 =
 * New Feature: Added Buffer to Share Button Services (with Counts).